Priyanshiishah/Library_System_Management/README.md

 ## Conclusion

 This project demonstrates the application of SQL skills in creating and managing a library management system.
-It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.
+It includes database setup, data manipulation, and advanced querying, providing a solid data management and analysis foundation.

 ## How to Use